Scott Lee Kimball: Murders

-Following his 2002 release on $10,000 bond, Kimball moved in with his mother Barb and her partner near Denver, Colorado.
+Following his 2002 release on $10,000 bond, Kimball moved in with his mother and her partner near Denver, Colorado.
 He began to make money by flipping houses and set up an organic beef distribution company with $65,000 from his mother and brother.
 This enterprise required him to frequently travel around the state to ranches and cattle auctions in order to buy product.
 His ex-wife had also returned to Colorado.
 She still feared him but she let him see his sons.
-The FBI also paid him, the first installment in a total of $50,000, and gave him a cell phone with an earpiece for recording.

 Over the next two years, Kimball killed at least four people that he has confessed to.
 Three of them occurred while he was officially an FBI informant.
 Two of them were the girlfriends of Englewood inmates whom he befriended after his release.
 Another was his stepdaughter.
 The sole male victim was his uncle.
 He also allegedly attempted to kill his son, but no charges were filed in the incident due to arguments over jurisdiction.
 The body of his second victim, Jennifer Marcum, has not been found.